Rob Roy Kelly

-Rob Roy Kelly (March 15, 1925 – January 23, 2004) was a design educator who established multiple design programs in the formative years of graphic design education at art schools and universities.
+Robert Roy Kelly (March 15, 1925 – January 23, 2004) was a design educator who established multiple design programs in the formative years of graphic design education at art schools and universities.
 Known as a collector and scholar of wood type, Mr. Kelly authored American Wood Type, 1828–1900 (1969).
 His comprehensive wood type collection now resides at the University of Texas.

 Early life

-Robert (Rob) Roy Kelly was born in Lincoln, Nebraska, on March 15, 1925.
+Robert Roy Kelly was born in Lincoln, Nebraska, on March 15, 1925.
 Kelly grew up living in small towns in northeast Texas and east-central Nebraska.
 In high school, he played basketball, football, and was active in the arts.
 He served as a U.S. Marine for three years (1943–1946) during WWII, two of which were spent in the Central Pacific.

 Education

 Under the G.I.
 Bill Kelly started at the University of Nebraska to study Advertising and Geology in 1946.
 In 1948 he transferred to the Minneapolis School of the Arts (later Minneapolis College of Art and Design) to study visual arts.
 He was called back into service from 1950 to 1951 during the Korean War, serving as the screen-printing shop manager at Camp Pendleton.
 After he completed his service he returned to finish his studies at Minneapolis School of the Arts, graduating with a BFA in 1952.
 After graduation, he taught at the school as a screen-printing instructor until 1953 when he started his studies in Graphic Design at Yale University under Alvin Eisenman, Josef Albers, Alvin Lustig, Herbert Matter, Lester Beall, and Gabor Peterdi.